The Lensing Counter Narrative: An Effective Description of Small-Scale Clustering in Weak Lensing Power Spectra: Results on Simulations

 First, we explore how the constraining power of our mock DES-Y3 and LSST-Y10 analyses varies as we increase the order of the lensing counterterm expansion.
 For these analyses, we take $\Lambda=1 \himpc$ and fix baryon and intrinsic alignment contributions to zero.
 As we increase the order of the LCT expansion, we expand the range of scales that we include in our analyses following the criteria described in Section~\ref{sec:scale_cuts}.

-Figure~\ref{fig:lct_order_sens} shows the results of these investigations, with DES-like analyses shown on the left and LSST-like analyses shown on the right, all compared to analyses that analyze all scales up to $\ell=2500$ without lensing counterterms as a proxy for an analysis that extracts all information from $k<\Lambda_{\rm emu} = 4 h$ Mpc$^{-1}$.
+Figure~\ref{fig:lct_order_sens} shows the results of these investigations, with DES-like analyses shown on the left and LSST-like analyses shown on the right.
 In both cases, the general trend is that the constraining power improves significantly as we increase the order of the LCT expansion.
-In the DES case, the $N=4$ expansion yields $33\%$ smaller $S_8$ uncertainties compared to the no-counterterm $N=1$ case, while the $S_8$ error is $81\%$ smaller than the $N=1$ case for LSST-Y10.
+In the DES case, the $N=4$ expansion yields $25\%$ smaller $S_8$ uncertainties compared to the no-counterterm $N=1$ case, while the $S_8$ error is $82\%$ smaller than the $N=1$ case for LSST-Y10.
 The difference in the two cases is largely driven by the fact that our scale cut criteria are more stringent for the LSST case.
-The $S_8$ constraint from the $N=4$ DES-like analysis is only $41\%$ worse than the $\ell_{\rm max}=2500$ analysis, and this improves in the LSST case to $38\%$ despite our more stringent scale cuts because the LCT expansion converges more rapidly for the higher redshift, better localized LSST samples.

 While this may be counter-intuitive, since we are adding progressively more nuisance parameters as we increase the LCT expansion, this behavior can be explained by observing that the fraction of signal coming from $k>\Lambda$ for a given $\ell$ does not approach 1 until significantly after $C^{ij}_{\ell,\rm UV}$ exceeds 5\%, as shown in Figure~\ref{fig:lensing_ct_k1p0}.
 The upshot of this is that there a significant amount of $k<\Lambda$ information at scales that are removed from our analysis when imposing scale cuts such that $C^{ij}_{\ell,\rm UV}/C^{ij}_{\ell}< 0.05$, as we do when we do not employ our LCT expansion.
 In addition to this observation, in order for increasing $N$ to yield improved cosmological constraining power, it must also be the case that the LCTs are minimally degenerate with the cosmological parameters of interest.
 If this was not the case and $C^{ij}_{\ell,\rm UV}$ had a very similar shape to the $k<\Lambda$ contributions, then even if we included all scales in our analysis we would not gain additional information about $k<\Lambda$, since this would be indistinguishable from contributions to $C^{ij}_{\ell,\rm UV}$.
 Throughout this work, we assume $N=4$ when marginalizing over LCTs.